 When we found out TJ was joining our family we knew he would be the very last baby joining our family!
 We didn’t want to spend a lot of money on things we would just be getting rid of or selling after he was done using them.
-For this reason we call him our minimalistic baby because we only have gotten the bare essentials!
+Babies don’t need a lot, just the basic things!

 What do Babies Really need the First Three Months?
 It’s simple…Not Much! 🙂

 1 Pack of White Onesies.
 I love Carters for these.
 I know a lot of people put these under their clothes… We just wore them as shirts with cute pants/shorts.